top of page

 -President of Suzuki Talent Education Association Singapore (STEAS)

--Board member of Asia Region Suzuki Association (ARSA)
+-Chair of Asia Region Suzuki Association (ARSA)

 -Suzuki Violin Teacher Certified till Book 10.

-Later, Una continued her studies with Ms Vivien Goh, Mr Foo Say-Ming, Mr Ng Yu-Ying, and had masterclasses with Ms Takako Nishizaki, Mr Ronald Woodcock, Mr Chua Lik Wuk, and Mr Yasuki Nakamura, Professor Lan Ku Chen.
-She also holds certification of violin performance at all three diploma levels, ATCL, LTCL & FTCL from the Trinity College of Music.
+Una completed the Suzuki Book 7 at 9, and the Trinity College London Grade 8 Examinations at 11 & her 1st violin performance diploma(ATCL) at 13.
+She continued her violin studies with Ms Vivien Goh, Mr Foo Say-Ming, Mr Ng Yu-Ying, and had masterclasses with Ms Takako Nishizaki, Mr Ronald Woodcock, Mr Chua Lik Wuk, Mr Yasuki Nakamura, and Professor Lan Ku Chen.

 Una’s children have been trained with the Suzuki Violin Method from 2 ½ years old, and her eldest, has passed the Grade 8 exams at 7 years, completed the Suzuki Book 10 at 9 years and the ATCL diploma at 10 years of age.